Enhancing Activity Prediction Models in Drug Discovery with the Ability to Understand Human Language: Appendix

 \paragraph{Scaffold split.} Chemical datasets are characterized by strong biases, such as the compound series bias \citep{mayr2018large}.
 The compound series bias arises from the fact that molecules are often generated by adding functional groups to a scaffold molecule.
 This leads to clusters of highly similar molecules being present in a chemical database.
 As a further consequence, performance estimation on a test set of molecules that were randomly selected from the dataset usually overestimated the predictive quality \citep{mayr2018large}.
 To counter this bias, the data is often split by chemical clusters or scaffolds, called "scaffold split" \citep{wu2018moleculenet}.

-We use the scaffold split for several downstram datasets.
+We use the scaffold split for several downstream datasets.
 This splitting procedure is one of the standard settings in MoleculeNet \citep{wu2018moleculenet,bemis1996properties}.
 We use the exact split provided by the framework, for comparability, if not stated otherwise.

 \paragraph{FS-Mol split.} The FS-Mol split corresponds to the data splits in \citep{stanley2021fs}.
 The version that is used is fsmol-0.1.
-FS-Mol splits the data into training, validation and test tasks, which corresponds to splitting the bioassays.
-Bioassays are not split by a temporal procedure as in our PubChem splits (see above), but are randomly distributed across training and test.
-We evaluate the compared methods on the test task of FS-Mol.
+FS-Mol splits the data into training, validation, and test tasks, which corresponds to splitting the bioassays.
+Bioassays are not split by a temporal procedure as in our PubChem splits (see above), but are randomly distributed across training and test (stratified by protein class).
+We evaluate the compared methods on the test tasks of FS-Mol, but in a zero-shot setting, where no support-set molecules are drawn.